A latent trawl process model for extreme values: Appendix

 \subsection{Proofs}

-We start off this section by stating a fundamental result for integrals involving L\'evy bases, which we use repeatedly in our proofs.
+We present a fundamental result for integrals involving L\'evy bases, which we use repeatedly in our proofs.
 The result is derived in \citet[Proposition 2.6]{Rajput1989}, and stated here in our notation for a homogeneous L\'evy basis: \begin{prop} Let $L$ be a homogeneous L\'evy basis and $f$ an $L$-integrable function, then

 \end{prop}